-When we arrive the lovely information man offers to make a special entry ticket for my son’s scrapbook.
+When we arrive, a lovely information man offers to make a special entry ticket for my son’s scrapbook.

 The view is magnificent.
 The quaint town below is on one side, and the sea on the other side.

 There are many places to climb and towers to explore.
-Most rooms around the courtyard are labelled, so it is interesting to imagine ice as it used to be.
+Most rooms around the courtyard are labeled, so it is interesting to imagine ice as it used to be.

 Way back in 1404 it was taken by Welsh leader Owain Glyn Dwr who then proceeded to hold a parliament here in Harlech.
 A long siege came about right here during the Wars of the Roses (inspired the stirring song ‘Men of Harlech’).